 Solenoid Manifold Mounting:

 When reinstalling solenoid spacer screws, DO NOT overtighten them into the manifold.
-The threads are very fine and will happily strip themselves out if you torque the screws down as hard as you can.
+The threads are very fine and will easily strip out if you torque the screws too hard.
 Overtightening screws in the marker is never a good idea, and will be extremely easy to cause damage in this case.
-A stripped solenoid manifold can only be repaired by replacement.
+A stripped solenoid manifold cannot be fixed; it can only be replaced with a new one.

-Severe overpressurization to the marker can, in some cases, strip the solenoid manifold spacer screws as well.
+Severe overpressurization to the marker has been known to strip the solenoid manifold as well.
 This would generally be pressures of 240-psi or higher.
 If you overpressurize your marker and it is now leaking, this is a probable cause (please refer to the Troubleshooting page for solenoid leak information).

 · The solenoid is a pneumatic valve that switches airflow within the marker, when energized by electricity from the circuit board.